 2. You’re skipping a therapeutic probiotic.

 While homemade fermented foods like sauerkraut are a staple in the GAPS intro diet, it’s imperative that you also use a high-quality, therapeutic probiotic.
 You simply cannot get enough strains of probiotics in a concentrated enough amount to make the same impact with food as you can with a good probiotic.

 Need help choosing a good probiotic?
 Learn how to choose a good probiotic here.

 During our first time doing intro, I used a popular probiotic suggested for the GAPS diet, but since it was in capsule form, it was hard to get our little ones to take it, plus we went through it very quickly.
 I kept having to order more, which ended up being very costly in the long run.
-Organic 3’s probiotics are a little pricey up front, but they last our family all through intro, plus months beyond.
+Smidge’s probiotics are a little pricey up front, but they last our family all through intro, plus months beyond.
 They are actually the cheapest probiotics I’ve found per dose for our family, as well as the most effective, so they’re worth their weight in gold, if you ask me.

 3. You’re not consuming enough meat stock.

 I always tell myself we’re going to drink our meat stock all day, every day on the GAPS intro diet, yet it never seems to go that way.
 The kids get sick of it and start complaining.
 We run out.
 It’s just hard to drink enough stock.

 But you’ve got to if you want to get all you were meant to get out of GAPS.
 I aim for soup at least three times a day at meals, which means we’re all getting around a cup of stock in, as well as a cup of plain stock before and between meals for 3-4 more cups a day.

 I’ve found that if I use plenty of real salt, it tastes better and the kids are more likely to drink it, and once we introduce ghee, that helps with flavor sometimes too.